srchap78/examensarbete/jenkins_setup.md

 #
 ### The main readme "README.md" can be found [here](https://github.com/srchap78/examensarbete/readme.md) at the [code repository](https://github.com/srchap78/examensarbete/) at https://github.com/srchap78/examensarbete/
 #
-# Current Login/Password is user/1234
+# Current Login/Password is user/1234 Jenkins URL: http://localhost:8080/
 ## Initial Setup (Skip this unless setting up a new Jenkins server)
 * Access Jenkins by using the test server's IP address on port 8080 in a web browser.
 * When prompted for the default installation password, it can be found at /var/lib/jenkins/secrets/initialAdminPassword on the test server.